dmitrizagidulin/riak-banana/README.md

 riak-banana
 ===========

-Riak2.0 + LucidWorks/banana
+Riak 2.0 + Riak Search/Solr + LucidWorks/banana

 #### Introduction
 Making sense of system log entries is the perfect task for a text search and indexing engine like Solr.
 In addition to the obvious use case of searching for particular error messages, the search engine's indexing and aggregation capabilities allow for near-real-time graphing, analysis and statistics functionality, which greatly helps the task of system administration.

+Logstash is a general purpose tool for ingesting, transforming and outputting log messages from a variety of sources (for example ```syslog``` entries, Apache access logs, or Riak or other database logs).

+The LucidWorks/[Banana](https://github.com/LucidWorks/banana) project is a port of the ElasticSearch/[Kibana](http://www.elasticsearch.org/overview/kibana/) graphing dashboard, converted and enhanced to make it work with Solr (instead of ElasticSearch).
+It uses Logstash for capturing, transforming, and posting log messages to Solr, and provides a friendly GUI to visualize and query the aggregated messages stored.

+This project (Riak-Banana) provides Riak-specific installation and configuration instructions, for using the Logstash/Banana stack with Riak Seach 2.0.

 #### Status: WIP.
 Issues:
 - race condition during 'vagrant up', need to run 'vagrant provision' after